AlvinValdez/EPUBScraper/README.md

 # EPUBScaper
-A scraper designed to scrape novels off of wuxiaworld
+A scraper designed to scrape novels off of wuxiaworld and a couple niche websites